 After half a year of living here, people still want to convince me that there are so many cultural differences between Austria and the Netherlands and I still haven’t figured out yet how to tell them that there is actually just one… and that’s the Dutch eating culture.

 But, as long as I haven’t solved the lunch-dinner problem myself, I can’t expect others to understand the Austrian-Dutch cultural difference.

 Do you have any experience of this?
-Let us know in the comments!
+Tell us in the comments below!